DataDog/integrations-extras/celerdata/README.md

 ## Overview

-[CelerData][1] is the only SQL engine that is fast enough to run the most demanding workloads directly on your data lakehouse, all powered by StarRocks and cloud-managed by CelerData.

-StarRocks metrics enable database administrators to monitor their deployments.
-StarRocks provides a Prometheus-compatible information collection interface.

-With this integration, we collect metrics and logs from StarRocks.
+[CelerData][1], based on the open-source project StarRocks, is a commercial SQL engine designed for high-speed data analytics directly on your data lakehouse.
+It offers a cloud-managed solution that enhances the performance and scalability of running complex queries and workloads.

+This integration allows users to collect Prometheus metrics and logs.
+By leveraging this integration, customers can gain insights into query performance, system health, and resource utilization, enabling them to optimize their data analytics operations effectively.

 ## Setup